crimsonpistil/findings/README.md

 ## IR Journal
-This repos serves as a collection of my research, findings, and notes from various security investigations and incident response activities.
+This repo serves as a collection of my research, findings, and notes from various security investigations and incident response activities.
 It serves as a central place to organize artifacts, reports, and indicators of compromise (IOCs).

 ## Contents